genn-team/genn/README.md

 ### Creating an editable install with pip
 If you want to develop GeNN yourself, it is helpful to create an 'editable' install.
-The easiest way to do this is first clone GeNN using git from https://github.com/genn-team/genn.
+The easiest way to do this is first clone GeNN using git using ``git clone https://github.com/genn-team/genn.git``.
 Then navigate to the GeNN directory and install using ``pip install -e .``.

 ### Building with setup.py (LEGACY)
 Although it is not recommended, in order to build special development versions you sometimes need to install the old fashioned way!
-1. Install the pybind11, psutil and numpy packages with pip i.e. ``pip install pybind11 psutil numpy``.
+1. Manually install PyGeNN's dependencies using pip i.e. ``pip install pybind11 psutil numpy``.
-2. Clone GeNN using git from https://github.com/genn-team/genn.
+2. Clone GeNN using git i.e. using ``git clone https://github.com/genn-team/genn.git``
 3. From the GeNN directory, build PyGeNN using ``python setup.py develop``.
     You can build a debug version of GeNN with ``python setup.py build_ext --debug develop``.